netcrop/lwrap/README.md

 ## Using lwrap

    The most flexible way of using lwrap is to
-testing with different line width back and forth
+shifting with different line width inside vim
-inside vim with command: `:[range]!lwrap -jNUMBERS`.
+with command: `:[range]!lwrap -jNUMBERS`.
-And with this command to get final output:
+When you are satisfied use this command to get final
-`:[range]!lwrap -jNUMBERS -e.`
+output: `:[range]!lwrap -jNUMBERS -e.`

 ![Alt text](misc/lwrap.gif?raw=true "")